[This is all you need to remember] A quick review of HTTP status code errors

 127.0.0.1 - - [25/Dec/2023:13:20:00 +0900] "GET /admin/settings HTTP/1.1" 403 249 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_12_6) AppleWebKit/603.1.30 (KHTML, like Gecko) Version/10.1 Safari/603.1.30"

-Forbidden is an English word meaning "prohibited," and as the name suggests, it is an error code that can be displayed when a request is sent to a path that only limited users can access.
+"Forbidden" is an English word meaning "prohibited," and as the name suggests, it is an error code that may be displayed when a request is sent to a path that is only accessible to a limited number of users.

-In the example error, we can see that an unauthorized client sent a GET request to /admin/settings, but a 403 error was returned.
+In the example error, it can be seen that a client without permission sent a GET request to /admin/settings, but a 403 error was returned.

 ▼404 Not Found: